Frequently Asked Questions

 Which subjects are set?

-- English – Students are taught in form groups (mixed ability) in Years 7, 8 and 9 and set in Years 10 &11.
+- English – Students are taught in mixed ability classes (form groups) in Years 7, 8 and 9 and set in Years 10 &11.

-- ICT – Is taught in mixed ability form groups in Years 7 and 8 and is an option subject from Year 9 onwards.
+- Computing - Is taught in mixed ability classes (form groups) in Years 7 8 and 9 and is an option subject from Year 10 onwards.

-- Technology - Years 7 and 8 are taught in form groups, which are rotated to ensure that all students study Food Preparation and Nutrition as well as Design Technology.
+- Technology - Years 7, 8 & 9 are taught in half form groups, which are rotated to ensure that all students study Food Preparation and Nutrition as well as Design Technology.

-- Geography and History – are taught in form groups in Years 7 and 8.
+- Geography and History - are taught in form groups in Years 7,8 & 9.

-- Philosophy and Ethics - is taught in form groups.
+- Philosophy and Ethics - is taught in mixed-ability groups (form groups).

 Which languages do you offer?

 Students study both French and Spanish in Year 7, and then select one language for study in Years 8 and 9.